Dr David Mair

-If you're struggling with emotional difficulties, talking to someone who can listen and hear you without judging can be extremely helpful.
-I have over twenty five years' experience of working with individuals and couples who have reached a point of realising that they need support in facing some of the challenges that life brings.
+If you're struggling with emotional difficulties, talking to someone who can listen and hear you without judging may be helpful.
+I have over thirty years' experience of working with individuals and couples who have reached a point of realising that they need support in facing some of the challenges that life brings.

 I work with broad range of issues and difficulties, but have particular experience in supporting people in the following areas: